Tinonino4/ninja-test/README.md

   }
 ]

-The format of BirthDate field is "yyyy-MM-dd".
+BirthDate field format is "yyyy-MM-dd".